NatLibFi/ekirjasto-circulation-admin/README.md

 1. Visit `http://localhost:8080/admin/`.
 1. Log in using credentials for the CM back-end.
 Content from that Circulation Manager should appear.

 This works by running a local proxy server.
-HTML pages received from the Circulaton Manager that load assets from the `circulation-admin` package on jsdelivr are rewritten to load them from the local webpack build instead.
+HTML pages received from the Circulation Manager that load assets from the `ekirjasto-circulation-admin` package on jsdelivr are rewritten to load them from the local webpack build instead.

 Webpack will take care of compiling and updating any new changes made locally for development.
 Hot module replacement and live reloading are enabled, so the browser will automatically update as changes are made.